Perivel/swindle.js/packages/core/src/common/README.md

 **Equatable**: An interface for determining object equality.
 **Serializable**: An interface to define standard serialization functions.
 **TimestampedResource**: An interface for associating timestamps with an object.
+**Traversible** An interface for enabling an object to be traversed.

 ## Exceptions
 Swindle provides a few basic exception types you can extend.